 Bhargo Devasya Dhimahi | Dhiyo Yonaha Pracho oh dayah

 “O Self-effulgent Light that has given birth to all the lokas (spheres of consciousness), who is worthy of worship and appears through the orbit of the Sun, Illumine our intellect.”
 Invoking (connecting to) the seven spiritual planes (lokas) of light and asking for spiritual assistance from all beings who have ever been enlightened.

 This Sanskrit mantra is used by many yoga practitioners, Hindus and even Buddhists all over the world.

 What to bring

-- gift for the giving circle.
+- gift for the Giving Circle.
 Everyone to bring something (even kids) to give.
-It could be home-made, hand-drawn, handwritten, from nature, planted, grown, edible, baked (vegan) - so everyone leaves with an earth-friendly and meaningful gift from the heart (no plastic or waste)
+It could be home-made, hand-drawn, handwritten, from nature, planted, grown, baked - so everyone leaves with an earth-friendly and meaningful gift from the heart (no plastic or waste)

 - vegetarian food to share for a community dinner